MetOffice/lfric_core/documentation/source/developer_guide/coding_standards/python_coding_standards.rst

 Python version
 ~~~~~~~~~~~~~~

-The LFRic trunk moved to version 3 of Python in January 2020 version 2 Python
-is no longer supported.
-The existing code was updated.
-All new code must be
-written for Python 3.

-This means that the LFRic development software stack includes only Python3 and
-and any associated tooling is a version which works with Python3.
+The LFRic project uses only Python version 3.
+We track version deprecation so
+as support ends for Python versions we stop supporting them too.
+At the time
+of writing the oldest supported version was 3.9.

 Style guide
 ~~~~~~~~~~~